rittmananalytics/ra_data_warehouse/README.md

        ON p.company_id = c.company_id
 ```

-8. The wh_ dimension table contains the source system IDs and other multivalue dimension columns as repeating columns for BigQuery warehouse targets and Variant datatypes containing JSON values for Snowflake.
+8. The wh_ dimension table contains the source system IDs and other multivalue dimension columns AS repeating columns for BigQuery warehouse targets and Variant datatypes containing JSON values for Snowflake.

 ## Automatic Data Profiling of Source, Integration and Warehouse Tables

-One of the challenges when centralising data from a new source is how to efficiently audit the data it provides, and one of the most fundamental tasks in a data audit is to understand the content and structure of each of those data source tables.
+One of the challenges when centralising data FROM a new source is how to efficiently audit the data it provides, and one of the most fundamental tasks in a data audit is to understand the content and structure of each of those data source tables.
 The data profiling feature within the RA Warehouse dbt Framework automates, for any schema (dataset) in BigQuery, production of the following audit information for every table or view column in that schema:

 * Count of nulls, not nulls and percentage null
-* Whether column is Not Nullable, and based on a configurable % threshold (default 90%) whether the column should be considered Not Nullable with nulls then classed as data errors
+* Whether column is Not Nullable, and based on a configurable % threshold (default 90%) whether the column should be considered Not Nullable with nulls then classed AS data errors
 * Count of unique values and percentage unique
-* based on a configurable % threshold (default 90%) whether the column should be considered Unique with duplicate values then classed as data errors
+* based on a configurable % threshold (default 90%) whether the column should be considered Unique with duplicate values then classed AS data errors
 * Data Type
 * Min, Max and Average values
 * Most frequently occuring value, and count of rows containing most frequent value